takwas/blog-src/content/ubuntu-africa-calls.md

 The final motion for the day was for the selection of a date for the next meeting.
 Someone suggested that this be treated in the [mailing list](https://launchpad.net/~ubuntu-africa) as a way to get people to use the list.
 Thus, everyone agreed that the date for next meeting be decided in there.

 I think the name of the user who came in at this time deserves a mention.
-It was @d3r1ck -- we didn't get his full identity.
+It was @d3r1ck -- we didn't get their full identity.

 <br/>
 __ __

-#####[1]  I like the sound of the word "nuxers". :) It's a play on the phrase "Linux users".
+#####[1] The word "nuxers" is a portmanteau of the words "Linux" and "users".

 #####[2] The nicks don't need the preceeding '@'.
 It's used here for emphasis.